 The close networking of the business units with the management team, consisting of Prof. Dr. Oliver Gutfleisch (Technical University Darmstadt), Prof. Dr. Liselotte Schebek (Technical University Darmstadt), Prof. Dr. Anke Weidenkaff (Director) and Prof. Dr. Rudolf Stauber (Managing Director), enables research approaches along the entire value chain.
 Project partners are thus optimally supported in their individual tasks.

-In addition, the Project Group has access to the parent institute Fraunhofer ISC and a Fraunhofer-wide network of experts and universities.
-The competence network thus available enables outstanding consulting services.
+In addition, the Fraunhofer IWKS has access to a Fraunhofer-wide network of experts and universities.
+The competence network available in this way enables the Fraunhofer IWKS to provide outstanding consulting services.